 what can I expect on my pick-up date?

 Once you are matched to your new puppy, we will work with you to schedule a pick-up day and time around the time that your puppy is 8 weeks old.
 Some of our smallest puppies won't meet their forever homes until they are around 9-10 weeks old.
-We will take some pictures of you and your new puppy meeting for the first time to send home with you on a flash drive.
-One of our trained staff members will walk you through our 45 page manual which includes vaccination records and helpful information about vet visits, choosing a groomer, our health guarantee, and tips on feeding and crate training.
+We will take some pictures of you and your new puppy meeting for the first time to send home with you.
+One of our trained staff members will walk you through our Puppy Quick Start Guide which includes helpful information about vet visits, choosing a groomer, our health guarantee, and tips on feeding and crate training.
 Your puppy's Vaccination Record will be given to you with all the vaccinations and de-worming medications and dates of administration your puppy has received thus far.
 We encourage you to give this record to your vet at your puppy's first appointment.
 You will be asked to sign our spay/neuter contract and will be given a receipt of purchase for your puppy.

 Do you sell breeding rights?